 Don’t Back Them into Tight Places

-Ever hear the phrase “Never corner a cat”?
+Ever hear the phrase “never corner a cat”?
 That is because they become heated and defensive.
 They will bite, hiss, scratch, anything they can to get out of the corner and to a safer place.
 The only time they like to have walls behind them is while they are hunting.
 When they are not hunting and are forced into a small space, they react as if they are being hunted themselves.

-If your cat is hiding, don’t peak under the bed and reach for them.
+If your cat is hiding, don’t peek under the bed and reach for them.
 Allow them to hide.
 They will come out when they are ready.
 You have to be patient for this one.
 Some cats will hide for hours, days, or weeks especially if they are new to your home.

 Leave Behind Your Scent